 Deciding to participate in a study abroad program to Central America my sophomore year in college was life-changing, to put it mildly: I when I returned I changed schools, moved from Ohio to Colorado, and began to get involved in environmental and community education.

 After graduating from Naropa University in Boulder, CO (which included living and working on an oral history project in Bluefields, Nicaragua), I moved to Greenville, South Carolina.
-I began teaching English to adult immigrants first as a VISTA volunteer, then as a teacher for the school district, at Greenville’s literacy organization, and for several private language schools.
+I began teaching English to adult immigrants first as an Americorps VISTA volunteer, then as a teacher for the school district, at Greenville’s literacy organization, and for several private language schools.
 All the while, I continued my study of English Language Teaching.

 So many teachers I met during this time were interested in additional training and professional development, and encouraged me to develop a TESOL certificate program.
 English for Life Academy was born.